Susan Riley | January 2014

 This week, the EdCloset staff will be taking time off to enjoy their families and friends during the holidays.
 We’ll be using this space to share with you the most popular posts from 2013.
 This is a great time to catch up on pieces you may have missed, or to refresh your toolkit as we prepare for the New Year!

-Editor’s Note: this piece originally appeared on EducationCloset.com on October 3rd from author Deirdre Moore.
+Editor’s Note: this article originally appeared on EducationCloset.com on November 1st by team author Rob Levit.